-Singapore’s goal to emerge as the leading digital economy supports business interactions from making the shift from the physical to the digital landscape.
+Singapore’s push for digitalization and being a digital-first economy includes encouraging businesses to make the shift from physical to the digital landscape.
 Although online transactions and communications are becoming mainstream, all agreements concluded virtually are not immediately legally binding in Singapore.

-Understanding the difference between electronic and digital signatures (and their legal status) will help you to master online contract management systems and better manage your ongoing business needs.
+Understanding the difference between electronic and digital signatures, and most importantly, their legal status, will help you to master online contract management systems and better manage your ongoing business needs.

 What are electronic and digital signatures?

 Electronic signatures are signatures that have been expressed in an electronic form.
 They do not need to manifest as an image of one’s handwritten signature but could also include a simple click of a button; accepting the terms and conditions of a website by clicking an ‘Accept’ button could amount to an electronic signature.
 The scope of what constitutes an electronic signature is broad.
 It could range from a simple tick box to a drawn signature with your cursor on an online platform.

 Different types of electronic signatures offer varying degrees of security.

 For instance, a scanned image of a handwritten signature would constitute an electronic signature but it does not provide the same level of security as an electronic signature completed through an online portal.
 There is no way of being certain that the scanned handwritten signature has not been forged by a third party before it was uploaded.
 Whereas, completing an electronic signature through an online portal verifies the identity of an individual.
 This verification could be done when the signatory is required to log in before accessing documents for signing.

 Digital signatures are essentially electronic signatures with an added layer of security.
 They rely on a type of technology known as asymmetric cryptography, also commonly referred to as public key cryptography.